ArenKDesai/Aren-s-Notes/graphics drawing 3d.md

 ### Viewing
 Since we only actually see in 2D, we have to convert triangles to 2D coordinates in the viewing step.
 ### Rasterization
 When we form a triangle via viewing, we use an algorithm to create a list of the pixels covered by the triangle.
-For
+One